How Do You Measure Employee Performance?

 Joint goal creation.
 The employee isn't receiving orders—they're helping define success.
 This increases buy-in dramatically.
 When someone says "I want to achieve this" instead of "I have to achieve this," performance improves.

 Clear finish lines.
-"Improve customer satisfaction" is vague.
 "Reduce average support ticket resolution time from 4 hours to 2.5 hours by Q2" is measurable.
 You know exactly when you've succeeded.

 Flexibility within structure.
 The objectives are fixed, but the path to achieve them can adapt.
 This empowers employees to problem-solve rather than just execute orders.